tlepoint/fhe.rs/crates/fhe-math/README.md

 ## Security / Stability

-The code in this crate has not undergone an independent security audit and the API may change before version `1.0.0`.
+The code in this crate has not undergone an independent security audit.
 Use at your own risk.